sungsoo/sungsoo.github.io/_posts/2015-01-22-workload-talk.md

 ![](http://sungsoo.github.com/images/workloads.png)

 * Manage the execution of multiple workloads to meet **explicit or implicit service level objectives**
-* Look beyound the performance of an individual request to the performance of an entire workload
+* Look beyond the performance of an individual request to the performance of an entire workload

 ## ￼Problems Addressed by Workload Management
 * Workload isolation	* Important for multi-tenant systems* Priorities	* How to interpret them?* Admission control and scheduling